Kochen-Specker Contextuality: Applications of quantum contextuality

 We can then summarize the result by \citet{Bravyi:2020NP} as follows.
-They show that for each $n$ there exists a relation problem $R$ with $n$ input-output bits and a set of inputs $S$, with $|S|={\rm poly}(n)$ such that $(i)$ $R$ can be solved for all inputs with a constant-depth quantum circuit and $(ii)$ any classical circuit with constant fan-in that solves $R$ with probability $p_{\rm success}\geq 90\%$, for $S$ uniformly distributed, has depth growing at least as fast as $\log(n)$.
+They showed that for each $n$ there is a relation problem $R$ with $n$ input-output bits and a set of inputs $S$, with $|S|={\rm poly}(n)$ such that (i) $R$ can be solved for all inputs with a constant-depth quantum circuit and (ii) any classical circuit with constant fan-in that solves $R$ with probability $p_{\rm success}\geq 90\%$, for $S$ uniformly distributed, has a depth growing at least as fast as $\log(n)$.

-In the same paper, \citet{Bravyi:2020NP} generalize the result to the case of quantum circuits with local stochastic noise, namely, a random Pauli error is applied at each time step to the ideal quantum circuit.
-More precisely, the authors show that a constant-depth noisy quantum circuit, this time with a 3D geometric structure, can solve the $n$-bit problem $R$ with high probability ($p_{\rm success} \geq 99\%$), whereas any classical noiseless circuit that solves it with $p_{\rm success} \geq 90\%$ has depth growing at least as fast as $ {\log(n)}/{\log[\log(n)]}$.
+\citet{Bravyi:2020NP} generalized the result to the case of quantum circuits with local stochastic noise, namely, a random Pauli error is applied at each time step to the ideal quantum circuit.
+More precisely, they showed that a constant-depth noisy quantum circuit, this time with a 3D geometric structure, can solve the $n$-bit problem $R$ with high probability ($p_{\rm success} \geq 99\%$), whereas any classical noiseless circuit that solves it with $p_{\rm success} \geq 90\%$ has depth growing at least as fast as $ {\log(n)}/{\log[\log(n)]}$.

-Beyond the technical details of the results and from a contextuality perspective, the interesting observation is the following.
+Beyond the technical details of the results and from a contextuality perspective, an interesting observation is the following.
 The quantum circuit can solve the problem with a constant depth due to its ability to generate contextual correlations.
 In fact, any classical simulation of these contextual correlations requires communication among the parties, which in turn requires the depth of the circuit to grow with the number of parties (or inputs of the game).
-The results in \citet{Bravyi:2018SCI} and \citet{Bravyi:2020NP} can, then, be interpreted in the framework of {\it memory cost} (or, {\it communication cost}) for the classical simulation of quantum contextuality (see Sec.~\ref{class_sim}).
-Finally, notice that even if we discussed nonlocal games and Bell inequalities, in any realization of the considered circuit the single measurements are not far apart.
-It is, then, more appropriate to identify the corresponding phenomenon as quantum contextuality rather than Bell nonlocality.
+The results obtained by \citet{Bravyi:2018SCI} and \citet{Bravyi:2020NP} can therefore be interpreted in the framework of {\it memory cost} (or, {\it communication cost}) for the classical simulation of quantum contextuality (see Sec.~\ref{class_sim}).
+Finally, notice that even if we are discussing nonlocal games and Bell inequalities, in any realization of the considered circuit the single measurements are not far apart.
+It is therefore more appropriate to identify the corresponding phenomenon as quantum contextuality than as Bell nonlocality.